TheHive-Project/CortexDocs/analyzer_requirements.md

 No configuration is required.
 It can be used out of the box.

 ### EmailRep
-checks the reputation of an email address against the [emailrep.io](https://emailrep.io/) database.
+Checks the reputation of an email address against the [emailrep.io](https://emailrep.io/) database.

 This analyzer comes in only one flavor, and no specific configuration is required.